ychoy/racing-game/README.md

 Currently, two players can race one starship to the final frontier.

 Future Features:
+- Fix the setTimeout feature.
+The starships return to positions that are not the starting positions.
+Also the starships move around a bit before stopping to a return point after a player has won.
 - Obstacles
 - Multiplayer game
 - Countdown to play